 MGH’s campus transformation continues with major renovation work.
 Patients and visitors can expect to experience noise, hallway closures and detours around the hospital.
 Learn more about our campus transformation.

-At MGH, we take your privacy seriously.
+At Michael Garron Hospital (MGH), we take your privacy seriously.
 We are committed to ensuring that staff and patients understand the importance of privacy rights and obligations.
-The Personal Health Information Protection Act (PHIPA) balances an individual’s right to privacy with the need of health care providers to access and share this information.
-PHIPA gives an individual the ability to control how his/her own personal health information is collected, used and disclosed.
+The Personal Health Information Protection Act (PHIPA) balances an individual’s right to privacy with the need of healthcare providers to access and share this information.
+PHIPA gives an individual the ability to control how their own personal health information is collected, used and disclosed.

 Personal Health Information

 At MGH, we collect personal health information about you directly from you or from the person acting on your behalf.
 The personal health information we collect may include your name, date of birth, address, health card number and extended health insurance numbers, health history, records of your visits to MGH and the care that you received during those visits.
 Occasionally, we collect personal health information about you from other sources, if we have obtained your consent to do so or if the law permits.

 How Personal Health Information Is Used and Shared

 We use and disclose your personal health information to:

 - Provide you with quality healthcare and follow-up care